 Henry 2 continues the work, ordering the layout, on the ground floor the ceremonial hall.
 His wife, Catherine De Medici, Commissioned the building of Tuileries,

 Further west but the work was never completed.

 The opening of Museum in 1793: Under the reign of Louis XVI the Louvre started to awake its vocation as a museum, through the project displaying the part of Royal painting collection in the Great hall to make them assessable to the public.

-Napoleon 1, who appointed Denon, artist, and diplomat, enrihed the museum with the acquisition of antique.
+Napoleon 1, who appointed Denon, artist, and diplomat, enriched the museum with the acquisition of antique.
 A Denon wing is named after him.

-Providing historical information of eight antiquites and arts.
+Providing historical information of eight antiques and arts.

 comes from 19-century excavations by Scholars who went in search of the source of Western Culture.